LendorHR/WebSearch/README.md

 Installation
 ------------

-Simply create a directory in the 'www' folder of Apache and copy the contents of the archive there.
+Simply create a directory in the 'www' folder of Apache and copy project files there.

 Then you should create a .conf file in 'sites-available' folder of Apache and add to it: